This document is for lawyers and law practice employees the subject of complaint and investigation by the Legal Services Commission.

-LawCare offers counselling for members of the Queensland Law Society.
+LawCare offers up to six hours complimentary professional counselling for members of the Queensland Law Society.
 LawCare services are provided on a strictly confidential basis for solicitors who may be experiencing emotional or stress-related problems.

 The Bar Association of Queensland offers similar services to its members.

 While there are no set time limits, the Legal Services Commissioner may spend up to 6-9 months investigating a complaint.
 Where the allegations are serious or complex, then the time for finalising the investigation may be longer than this.
 In conducting an investigation, the Commissioner will decide the scope and the extent of the investigation.

 On completion of an investigation, the investigator will prepare a report to the Commissioner.
 The Commissioner will either dismiss the complaint or may decide to commence disciplinary proceedings in either QCAT or the Legal Practice Committee.
 To see the factors which are relevant to the Commissioner’s discretion on whether or not to commence disciplinary proceedings, please see the Commissioner’s Discipline Application Guidelines.

 What can you expect from us?